Innovation Grants

 Letters of Intent (LOI)

 LOIs should highlight the innovative nature, potential impact and timeliness of the project as well as the potential to generate additional funding/resources.
 The applicant may then be asked to provide additional information or address particular areas of concern in a full proposal.
 See the Innovation Grant Guidelines and GIBHS Innovation Grant Letter of Intent for more details.
-Letters of Intent are due August 23, 2024 at 11:59pm.

 Request for Proposals (RFP)